-Early help assessment is organised early intervention to provide support as soon as a problem emerges at any point in a child's life.
+Staff will be alert to the need of supporting pupils through the early help planning processes if early help assessment and intervention is required.
+This will occur as soon as a problem emerges at any point in a child's life.
 If early help assessment is appropriate, the DSL (or deputy) will generally lead on liaising with other agencies and setting up an inter-agency assessment, as appropriate.